cmatoussi/thegame/README.md

 [watch full demo](https://www.youtube.com/watch?v=m-_OJXf5drs)

-To view the full demo download "The Game Demo" video  in the main project

 # Reference:
   This game is an adapted implementation of the Pendasaurus card game "The Game".
 To learn more about the game you can check out https://pandasaurusgames.com/products/the-game-kwanchai-moriya-edition.